mudita/MuditaOS/module-sys/README.md

 Most information about design and implementation can be found in [AND_0011_PowerManager](https://docs.google.com/document/d/1G1HUFEPGblu3_VDrDdwF1nVqKwMz6sz1nGOgMEmhJgs/edit#heading=h.gm0is2hpfho6).

 Additionally current implementation of PowerManager(it should be considered as first iteration of development and absolutely it cannot be treated as final solution) is very simple but it proved to be working and it fulfilled current requirements.
-For the time being PowerManager exposes two methods which are internally used by SystemManager:
+For the time being PowerManager class exposes two methods which are internally used by SystemManager:
 #### `int32_t Switch(const Mode mode)`
 This method allows for switching CPU to different modes which are listed below:
 ````